Azure-Samples/apim-devportal-identity-delegation/ReadMe.md

 - 403 Forbidden: Make sure the web app has `Contributor` role access to the APIM instance.
 - 500 Internal Server Error: make sure the web app is up and running.
 You can check the logs in the Log Stream.

+## 🚩 Contact
+If you have any questions, please feel free to reach out to me at zoeyzuouk@gmail.com or create an issue in this repo.